thebigfilecom/thebigfile-com-dev/submodules/samples/svelte/svelte-starter/README.md

 To host the Svelte app on the BIG, you'll need to have some cycles available.
 Cycles pay for the execution of your app, and they are also needed to create canisters.

-You can get $20 worth of cycles for free from the Cycles Faucet, if you have a GitHub account.
-To claim them, follow [this guide](https://thebigfile.com/docs/current/developer-docs/setup/cycles/cycles-faucet).

 You should have a canister running the cycles wallet on the BIG at this point.
 The cycles wallet makes it easy to pay for canister creation.